arun81/network-sniffer/README.md

 # Key features
-1. Use tshark to sniff HTTP traffic on the host
+1. Use Scapy to sniff HTTP traffic on the host
 2. Adopt baseline learning at the beginning of the program to set average HTTP request rate
 3. Include various statistics : HTTP request rate, Top hits by Section, by Domain, by User-agent, by HTTP Method, by Status code, by Volume per Domain etc.
 4. Simple console-style outputs dashboard info with colored scheme